Purpose: The purpose of this article is to discuss severe malaria along with advancements in its treatment and prevention.

 Conclusion: Severe malaria is a crucial topic for healthcare providers to be aware of, as it affects so many worldwide.
 Even if a provider only practices in the U.S., where malaria is not prevalent, it is still important for them to be aware of diseases that affect those in other parts of the world.
 Patients travel all over, exposing them to the risk of malaria infection, which may not present until they return to the States.
 It is vital for healthcare providers to be educated on serious diseases that affect those worldwide, even if they are not dealing with them daily.
 Additionally, providers who may work overseas in areas where malaria is endemic must be aware of how to treat severe cases when a patient walks through the door needing immediate attention.

 Key Words: Malaria, Cerebral Malaria, Severe Malaria, Malaria Vaccine

 Inman S. Severe Malaria with Plasmodium Falciparum.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.